13 15 15Call

 Public and private schoolsSlips, trips and falls, sporting injuries

-Sporting events and recreational activitiesSlips, trips and falls, accidents from poorly maintained premises and equipment
+Public parks and theme parksSlips, trips and falls, accidents from poorly maintained walkways and equipment

 A very common public liability claim example is a slip and fall accident in a supermarket or shopping centre.
 Supermarkets are notorious places for spillages and wet floors that become hazardous, so it’s no surprise that the majority of accidents in supermarkets are from slips and falls.